tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 If you can wrap your head around list comprehensions, dictionary comprehensions are syntactically and logically very similar.

-Actually thought, before we talk about dictionary comprehensions, let's discuss some built-in methods to transform dictionaries into a set of lists, as this is many times the more simple way to comprehend a dictionary.
+That said, before we talk about dictionary comprehensions, let's discuss some built-in methods to transform dictionaries into lists, as this is many times the most simple way to comprehend a dictionary.

 First, you can use these built-in methods to generate a list of the values or keys in a dictionary.